United States in the Vietnam War: Border battles and the Tet Offensive

-My Lai Massacre
+My Lai massacre

 On March 16, 1968, three companies of Task Force Barker, part of the Americal Division, took part in a search and destroy operation near the village of My Lai, in Quang Ngai Province.
-Although not all of the members of the company participated, a significant number of them, led by Calley, did.
-He personally ordered the executions of hundreds of villagers in large groups.
+Lieutenant William Calley personally ordered the executions of hundreds of villagers in large groups.
 The killings ended only when an American helicopter crew, headed by Warrant Officer Hugh Thompson, Jr., discovered Calley's unit in the act and threatened to attack them with his aircraft's weapons unless they stopped.
 One of the soldiers on the scene was Ron Haeberle, a photographer for the newspaper Stars and Stripes, who took unobtrusive official black-and-white photos of the operation through the lens of his military-issued camera and color shots of the massacre with his personal camera.
 Although the operation appeared suspicious to Calley's superiors, it was forgotten.

 In 1969, investigative journalist Seymour Hersh exposed the My Lai massacre in print, and the Haeberle photos were released to the world media.
 The Pentagon launched an investigation headed by General William R. Peers to look into the allegations.
 After a flurry of activity, the Peers Commission issued its report.
 It declared that "an atmosphere of atrocity" surrounded the event, concluding that a massacre had taken place and the crime had been covered up by the commander of the Americal Division and his executive officer.
 Perhaps 400 Vietnamese civilians, mostly old men, women, and children had been killed by Charlie company.
 Several men were charged in the killings, but only Calley was convicted.
 He was given a life sentence by a court-martial in 1970, but after numerous appeals, he was finally set free; he had served just over three years of house arrest.

 Although My Lai generated a lot of civilian recriminations and bad publicity for the military, it was not the only massacre.
 The Vietnam War Crimes Working Group Files made public in 1994 by the "Freedom of Information Act" reveals seven, albeit much smaller, massacres previously unacknowledged by the Pentagon, in which at least 137 civilians had died.
 Cover-ups may have occurred in other cases, as detailed in the Pulitzer Prize-winning series of articles concerning the Tiger Force of the 101st Airborne Division by the Toledo Blade in 2003.